Photography and environment in Iceland

 Age range: 16 - 20 years old

-Extra fee: 550 Euro for the project from May 25; 600 Euro for the project from June 3; 650 Euro for the projects after June 12;
+Extra fee: 550 Euro for the project from June 5; 650 Euro for the projects after June 14;

 The fee includes transportation from the meeting point to the project site (on the first day), as well as the Golden Circle and Reykjanes excursions.